Codecademy/docs/content/c-sharp/concepts/operators/operators.md

 > **Note:** `&`,`|`, and `^` are logical operators when the operands are `bool` types.
 When the operands are numbers they perform bitwise operations.
 See **Bitwise Operators** below.

+The above operators always evaluate both operands.
 There are also these conditional "short circuiting" operators:

 - The `&&` (conditional and) operator returns `true` if both operands are `true`.
 If the first operand is `false`, the second operand is not evaluated.
 - The `||` (conditional or) operator returns `true` if either operand is `true`.
 If the first operand is `true` the second operand is not evaluated.